 - Adelaide always has really nice sunny weather.
 It has a climate very similar to the Mediterranean with mild winters and hot but dry summers.
 Adelaide is generally not as humid as other Australian cities in the summer.

 - There are lots of lovely beaches just a few kilometres from the CBD.
 Compared to the East Coast, the beaches in and around Adelaide are never crowded.

 - Less than an hour’s drive from Adelaide CBD are many world-renowned wine regions such as Adelaide Hills and the Barossa Valley where you can go wine tasting.
 Within 3 hours you can be at Port Willunga Caves or on Kangaroo Island.
-And within 6 hours driving you can be in Mount Gambier or the Outback, meaning there are endless road trips and weekend breaks you can take from Adelaide.
+And within 6 hours of driving you can be in Mount Gambier or the Outback, meaning there are endless road trips and weekend breaks you can take from Adelaide.
 You can even do a multi-day road trip from Adelaide to Melbourne via The Great Ocean Road!

 - The cost of living in Adelaide is a lot more affordable than other Australian cities.
 In fact Adelaide is Australia’s most affordable big city.